CodingItWrong/nativeup/README.md

 # nativeup

-Script to set up a new React Native project with a full suite of libraries, including:
+Script to set up a new React Native CLI or Expo project with a full suite of libraries, including:

-- Initialized with either `react-native` CLI or Expo
-- Git repo initialized
 - **Navigation:** [React Navigation][react-navigation]
 - **Forms:** [Formik][formik]
 - **Validation:** [Yup][yup]